qaavi/AQPhotoPicker/README.md

 ## Welcome to the AQPhotoPicker!

 It's a cool Photo Picker app for iOS (tested on iPhone, not on iPad yet), and quite easy to use.
+With this control, you can capture photos from iPhone camera or select photos from album by implementing only one callback method.

 ## Requirements